Chavaillaz/jira-client/README.md

 ### Java HTTP client

-It does not require any dependency (already included in Java).
+It does not require any dependency (already in Java).

 ### Apache HTTP client